Arizona Foot

 Jones Fracture: Foot Pain, Injury, and Misdiagnosis

 Feeling a pain near the middle and sides of your foot?
 Have you injured the area or put great amounts of stress on your feet?
 A Jones fracture is a fracture which occurs at the proximal end of the fifth metatarsal, which is connected to your little toe.
-This proximal is closest to the ankle and can often be confused with a sprain.
+This proximal area is closest to the ankle and can often be confused with a sprain.

-• difficulty walking or inability to walk
+• Difficulty walking or inability to walk without severe pain